cougz/ovh-techlabs-workbooks/docs/public-cloud/ai-endpoints/rag-tutorial/setup-guide.md

 ## Understanding the Code

 Before we start building, let's understand what we'll create.
-This RAG tutorial builds a complete system step-by-step:
+This RAG workbook builds a complete system step-by-step:

 !!! example "RAG System Overview"